greg-lund/marble_beacon/beacon/README.md

 beacon\_sheet\_2.DXF | 1 | Use a full 12"x24" sheet
 electronics\_core.DXF | 1 | Either use scrap or fit 2 on a sheet

-If an individual part's DXF is required they can be found in the FULL\_DXF directory.
+If an individual part's DXF is required it can be found in the FULL\_DXF directory.

 ## Step 1: Assembling the Acrylic Box